wordware-ai/magnitude-fork/README.md

 Act, checks, and data are all natural language.
 Think of it like you're describing how to test a particular flow to a co-worker - what steps they need to take, what they should check for, and what test data to use.

 For more information on how to build test cases see <a href="https://docs.magnitude.run/core-concepts/building-test-cases" target="_blank">our docs.</a>

-## Compatible LLMs

-Magnitude requires a **grounded** LLM - one that knows the precise coordinates of elements on a screen.
-Only a few meet this requirement.
-We recommend Anthropic's Sonnet 4.
-To use Sonnet, simply set `ANTHROPIC_API_KEY` in your environment.

-Another strong grounded model that happens to be open source is `qwen2.5-vl-72b-instruct`.
-It is available through inference providers such as [OpenRouter](https://openrouter.ai/qwen/qwen2.5-vl-72b-instruct).
-If `ANTHROPIC_API_KEY` is not set but`OPENROUTER_API_KEY` is available, qwen2.5-vl-72b will automatically be used.

 ## Integrating with CI/CD
 You can run Magnitude tests in CI anywhere that you could run Playwright tests, just include LLM client credentials.
 For instructions on running tests cases on GitHub actions, see [here](https://docs.magnitude.run/integrations/github-actions).